Treatments for Chronic Kidney Disease

-The treatment of Chronic Kidney Disease (CKD) is based on strategies aimed at slowing disease progression, managing its complications and, in advanced stages, replacing kidney function through renal replacement therapies.
+The treatment of chronic kidney disease (CKD) is based on strategies aimed at slowing disease progression, managing its complications and, in advanced stages, replacing kidney function through renal replacement therapies.

 The choice of treatment depends on the stage of CKD, comorbidities, patient preferences and functional status.
 Decision-making should be shared among the patient, the family and the nephrology team.
 Guidelines recommend evaluating clinical, functional, psychosocial factors, as well as patient preferences.